Li0n-0/CrewLight/README.md

-*This is my first mod for KSP and one of my first working C# code, I've tested it on every situation I could think of but it may have bugs left*
+*This is my first mod for KSP and one of my first working C# code, I've tested it on every situation I could think of but it may have bugs left.*

 A big thanks to all the modders/users of the KSP forum who have hepled me, direcly and by answering question before I posted them.

 License is MIT